EmujinBat/EmujinBat/README.md

-## Hello, I am a rising second year at UVA, studying Data Science. 👋
+## Hello, I am a rising second year at UVA, studying Data Science!

+My hometown is San Francisco, CA.

 <!--
 **EmujinBat/EmujinBat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.